What Is Squamous Cell Carcinoma?

 What is squamous cell carcinoma?

-A cancer that starts in flat cells found in the skin, lungs, and GI tract.
+A cancer, which begins in flat cells within the skin, lungs, and the GI tract.

 Can SCC be cured?